eehh-stanford/SNA-workshop/intro-SNA.md

 ### Background to the study of social structure

-Modern social-network analysis (SNA) has its roots in anthropology, particularly structuralism (Radcliffe-Brown's *On Social Structure*, 1940).
+Social-network analysis (SNA) has a complicated genealogy, but has very clear roots in the tradition of British social anthropology.
+This can be seen in Radcliffe-Brown's [structural-functionalism](http://www.jstor.org/stable/2844197) and especially the work of the Manchester School ethnographers like [Elizabeth Bott](http://dx.doi.org/10.1177/001872675500800401) and [John Barnes](http://dx.doi.org/10.1177/001872675400700102).

 -   Make a scientific study of sociality by generalizing the particular: focus on systems, rather than culture
 -   Social function: how a social behavior is related to the overall structure